truemagic-coder/solana-tribe/README.md

 * JWT_ALGORITHM (optional - defaults to HS256)

 ### TODO
-* Implement SHDW drive storage and media uploading according to spec (/upload) and modify the activity base model
+* Implement SHDW drive storage and media uploading according to spec (/upload) and modify the activity base model with tests
 * Write full e2e test suite with inline spec comments
 * Update readme with checkmarks for all specs completed/supported
 * Create CLI program with config file support